htoomin1997/gm-take-home-client/README.md

 Because this is only going to be running locally, I have not packaged the react, and will instead run the react normally.

 =======Running Instructions=======
 Build Environment: MacOS
 ASSUMING THAT THE SERVER IS RUNNING ON PORT 8080

 1. Run "npm install" to install all dependencies.
 2. Run "npm start" to run the client.

+Thanks for taking the time to read this, and I hope you enjoy my project!

+~Htoo Min